A linear second-order maximum bound principle-preserving BDF scheme for the Allen-Cahn equation with a general mobility: Error analysis and energy stability

 \begin{remark} For the quasi-uniform temporal mesh, there exits a finite constant $\beta$ such that $\dps\max\limits_{1\leq n\leq N}\Dt_{n}/\min\limits_{1\leq n\leq N}\Dt_{n}\leq\beta$ and thus $\Dt\leq\frac{\beta T}{N}$.
 When $\Dt$ is sufficient small and $h = O(\sqrt{\Dt})$, we can obtain \beq \dps E_{h}(\vPhi^{n})\leq E^{n}_{h}\leq E^{1}_{h}+C\leq E_{h}(\vPhi^{0})+C,\quad\forall\,1\leq n\leq N \eeq for the BDF2 scheme \eqref{BDF_2} in the constant mobility case. \end{remark}

-\begin{remark} The inequality \eqref{ideq1} plays an important role in the above error analysis and energy stability.
-However, it doesn't hold in the case of variable mobility, and thus the results and proofs in Theorems \ref{th1} and \ref{st_the} cannot be applied to the variable mobility case. \end{remark}
+\begin{remark} The inequality \eqref{ideq1} plays an important role in the above error and energy stability analysis.
+Unfortunately, we have not been able to prove a similar result as \eqref{ideq1} for the estimate of $\big<(\Lambda^{*,n+1})^{-1} F^{n+1}_{2}\vPhi,\vPhi^{n+1}-\vPhi^{n}\big>_{\Omega}$ in the case of variable mobility.
+Thus the results in Theorems \ref{th1} and \ref{st_the} could not be applied to the variable mobility case, and deeper analysis for this issue certainly needs more efforts. \end{remark}